 The California Highway Patrol gives an example: what if a car only has lap belts in the back, and a driver needs to transport a 5-year-old in a booster seat, a 2-year-old in a forward-facing car seat and an infant in a rear-facing car seat?
 Because a booster seat must be used with a shoulder belt, the 5-year-old goes in the front seat.
 The younger children should ride in the back in properly secured car seats.
+Phew, got it?

 Even though the law includes some exceptions for different situations, that doesn’t mean parents can disregard California’s car seat laws.
 If you’re caught driving while your children under 16 aren’t safely secured, you can be fined $100 for a first offense and $250 for subsequent offenses.
 Lower-income drivers may have to attend a car-seat education course in lieu of paying the fine.

-Some seats use a LATCH belt that attaches to anchors in the car, while others may be installed with a seatbelt.
+Some seats use a LATCH belt that attaches to anchors in the car, while others may be installed with a seat belt.
 A general rule of thumb is that the belt should be tight enough so you can’t move the car seat side-to-side or front-to-back more than 1 inch.

 If you need help installing a seat, or you want an expert to make sure the seat is correctly installed, you can find a California car seat inspection station or visit your local police or fire station for advice.
 Many certified technicians, who are often firefighters, will take a look free of charge.
 Or, you can contact your local CHP office for a free lesson in car seat installation.